U.S. issues global travel alert as manhunt continues for Paris attackers

 Soldiers patrolled the streets of Brussels, the bustling European Union capital, which has been in lockdown since Saturday.

-On the Grand Place, a historic central square that usually draws crowds of tourists, an armored military vehicle was parked under an illuminated Christmas tree.
+On the Grand Place, a historic central square that usually draws crowds of tourists, an armoured military vehicle was parked under an illuminated Christmas tree.

 NATO, which raised its alert level after the Paris attacks, said its headquarters in the city were open, but some staff had been asked to work from home.
 EU institutions were also open with soldiers patrolling outside.